sgrassie/sgrassie.github.io/about.md

 permalink: /about/
 ---

 I am a software developer, residing in the North West of England.
 I contract my services through [FY7 Software](http://www.fy7softwarelimited.co.uk).
-I have a daughter, and inbetween spending time with her I support Liverpool Football Club and read a lot of books.
+I have a daughter, and in between spending time with her I support Liverpool Football Club and read a lot of books.

 # Contact
 You can contact me in any of the following ways: